vapor-ware/synse-docs/docs/server/api.v3.md

 When the plugin becomes available again, the devices from that plugin are available to be read from.

-For readability, readings are sorted by a combination of originating plugin, any plugin-specified sort index on the reading's device, and by device id.
+For readability, readings are sorted by a combination of originating plugin ID, any plugin-specified sort index on the reading's device (by default, there is no additional sort index), and by device ID.

 ??? hint "Example"
     ***shell***